versionzero/subtitles/README.md

 The purpose of these tools is to help extract some meaningful data from the volumes of subtitle files available on the web.

-YAPS requires the ''Lingua::Stem'' Perl module, it can easily installed like so:
+YAPS et al. requires the ''Lingua::Stem'' Perl module, it can easily installed like so:

     perl -MCPAN -e 'install Lingua::Stem'